 * Why is your jewellery more expensive than mass produced pieces?

-Because what I create is not mass production, but are small series or unique pieces instead, handmade, and often individually adapted to each one of my clients.
+Because what I create is small series or unique pieces, handmade, and often individually adapted to each one of my clients.
 To be able to do so I have to invest more time, energy and money: to create new designs, to do trial and error, to search adapted technical solutions for each model, and to create each piece from scratch before it gets into your hands.